hl7au/au-fhir-base/pages/_includes/downloads.md

 - [JSON](definitions.json.zip)
 - [TTL](definitions.ttl.zip)

-These files should be the first choice whenever generating any implementation artifacts since they contain all of the rules about what makes these US-Core profiles valid.
-Implementers will still need to be familiar with the content of the specification and profiles that apply in order to make a conformant implementation.
+The above complete defintions are the most suitable choice for generating implementations of profiles described in this guide.
 See the overview on [validating FHIR profiles and resources](http://build.fhir.org/validation.html) for more information about validating profiles and how to use these artifacts

 **Schematrons** are also available and listed below: